-The topic covered here within this essay is far from being ‘Drop-Dead-Simple‘.
+The topic covered here within this essay is far from being ‘Drop Dead Simple‘.
 I am currently reading a well written book by an author called Cal Newport.
 The title of this insightful book is called ‘Deep Work’.
 The book centers around the reader developing an ability to recognise what is and how to perform ‘deep work’.
-The book comments on our current world surrounding us with much noise and distraction; which hinders our ability to concentrate for long periods of time.
-However, it was not the topic of the book itself that has spurred me on to write this essay, but a footnote Cal Newport had placed within his book at the bottom of page 31.
+The book comments on our current world surrounding us with much noise and distraction.
+This hinders our ability to concentrate for long periods of time.
+However, it was not the topic of the book itself that has spurred me on to write this essay, but a footnote.
+Cal Newport had placed a footnote within his book at the bottom of page 31.
 The footnote is as follows:

 The complex reality of the technologies that real companies leverage to get ahead emphasises the absurdity of the now common idea that exposure to simplistic, consumer-facing products – especially in schools – somehow prepares people to succeed in a high-tech economy.
 Giving students an iPad or allowing them to film homework assignments on YouTube prepares them for a high-tech economy about as much as playing with Hot Wheels would prepare them to thrive as auto mechanics.

 I must admit, when I first read this footnote I found myself agreeing and nodding my head in acceptance.
-The reason for this is because I know only too well about the misconception some parents and educators have in relation to the impact technology has on kids.
-There is indeed a belief that the use of an iPad and other mobile tablets will serve our kids well in a technologically advanced society we all refer to as the future.
+The reason for this is because I know only too well about the misconception some parents and educators have; in relation to the impact technology has on kids.
+There is indeed a belief that the use of an iPad (and other mobile tablets) will serve our kids well in a future technologically advanced society.

 This simple but powerful footnote immediately had my brain working overtime.
 I quickly jumped onto my computer and started to search around the internet.
 I was looking for sources that would confirm this statement.
 However, it would appear as Cal Newport terms, this ‘now common idea that exposure to simplistic, consumer-facing products – especially in schools – somehow prepares people to succeed in a high-tech economy’ is not the consensus.